When the primary tenant is available, you can exchange roles between the primary tenant and one standby tenant with no data loss.

 Query the

-MySQL-compatible tenant:
+MySQL-compatible mode:

-obclient> SELECT TENANT_ID, TENANT_NAME,TENANT_TYPE,TENANT_ROLE,SWITCHOVER_STATUS FROM SYS.DBA_OB_TENANTS WHERE TENANT_NAME='standby2';
+obclient> SELECT TENANT_ID, TENANT_NAME,TENANT_TYPE,TENANT_ROLE,SWITCHOVER_STATUS FROM SYS.DBA_OB_TENANTS WHERE TENANT_NAME='standby2'';

-A sample query result is as follows:
+The query result is as follows:

-+-----------+----------------------------+-------------+-------------+-------------------+ | TENANT_ID | TENANT_NAME | TENANT_TYPE | TENANT_ROLE | SWITCHOVER_STATUS | +-----------+----------------------------+-------------+-------------+-------------------+ | 1006 | standby2 | USER | PRIMARY | NORMAL | +-----------+----------------------------+-------------+-------------+-------------------+ 1 row in setBased on the query result, the standby tenant's
++-----------+----------------------------+-------------+-------------+-------------------+ | TENANT_ID | TENANT_NAME | TENANT_TYPE | TENANT_ROLE | SWITCHOVER_STATUS | +-----------+----------------------------+-------------+-------------+-------------------+ | 1006 | standby2 | USER | PRIMARY | NORMAL | +-----------+----------------------------+-------------+-------------+-------------------+ 1 row in setIf the

 The

-systenant of the cluster where the new standby tenant resides sets the restore source for the new standby tenantALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=archive_path' TENANT = tenant_name;The new standby tenant sets the restore source for itself
+systenant in the cluster where the new standby tenant is located sets the restore source of the new standby tenant.ALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=archive_path' TENANT = tenant_name;The new standby tenant sets its own restore source.

 ALTER SYSTEM SET LOG_RESTORE_SOURCE ='LOCATION=archive_path';